Full-Thrust/Morena-Shipyards/home/mailinglists.md

 ### Related mailing Lists

-- [The FASA Star Trek Universe E-Group](https://thefasastartrekuniversee-group.groups.io/g/main) welcome to the new home of the **FASA** Star Trek® Universe E-Group.
+- [The **FASA** Star Trek Universe E-Group](https://thefasastartrekuniversee-group.groups.io/g/main) welcome to the new home of the **FASA** Star Trek® Universe E-Group.
 This forum is for fans and game players of the **FASA** Star Trek Starship Combat Game to discuss but not be limited to, the rules, ships, and the games in which they are used.
-Note: Primary focus is the FASA Star Trek Universe and Star Trek Prime Timeline (Enterprise, TOS, TOS-Movies, TNG, TNG-Movies, DS9 and Voyager).
-The FASA Star Trek Universe Facebook E-Group has no affiliation with the sponsored links listed on this group.
-No endorsement of the products or services offered should beinferred.{ .active }
+Note: Primary focus is the **FASA** Star Trek Universe and Star Trek Prime Timeline (Enterprise, TOS, TOS-Movies, TNG, TNG-Movies, DS9 and Voyager).
+The **FASA** Star Trek Universe Facebook E-Group has no affiliation with the sponsored links listed on this group.
+No endorsement of the products or services offered should be inferred.{ .active }

 ### Inactive mailing lists